angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 I this article we will explore the usage of these methods showing you how you can test your services and components with great flexibility.

-You can find all the examples on [Github](https://github.com/angularityio/playground/blob/master/apps/example-001-httpclient-testing/src/app/posts-service.service.spec.ts#L32).
+You can find all the examples on [Github](https://github.com/angularityio/playground/blob/master/apps/example-001-httpclient-testing/src/app/blog-posts.service.spec.ts#L32).

 ## What are we testing?

 Whether you use a service from a component or you are building out your remote service layer you want to make sure of two things.
 First that the correct requests are issues, secondly that you service or component behaves correctly based on a variety of responses.
 With the `HttpTestingController` it is quite easy... let's check it out.

-So in this example, we are testing the `PostsServiceService` class which is a simple RESTful client allowing to list, create, update and delete blog posts.
+So in this example, we are testing the `BlogPostsService` class which is a simple RESTful client allowing to list, create, update and delete blog posts.
 So basically issuing the following requests:

 ```
   Prefix Verb   URI Pattern              Controller#Action